Train

 • Cyber Solidarity Act, published as a proposal in April 2023, which aims to strengthen EU-wide cooperation on cybersecurity

-• Cyber Resilience Act, approved by the EU Parliament in March 2024, which sets security obligations for manufacturers of digital products
+• Cyber Resilience Act from November 2024, which sets security obligations for manufacturers of digital products

 Infrastructure Managers (IMs) are classified as operators of essential services under NIS2, requiring them to implement cybersecurity contingency plans, incident reporting mechanisms, and risk assessments to enhance resilience.